hammerheim-game/hammerheim-rules/8-scenarios.md

 Many warbands have disappeared when they have ventured through the West Gatehouse.
 There are rumours The Giant Tree guards not only the West Gatehouse but treasure.
-The treasure horde has been rumoured to include wyrdstone, jewels, armor, weapons, precious and rare items.
+The treasure horde has been rumoured to include wyrdstone, jewels, armour, weapons, precious and rare items.
 Many warbands have decided to go after the Giant Tree together to split the riches but many have died by the hands of The Great Oak